fferri/musictheory.lua/README.md

 ## Contributing

-musictheory.lua is open-source and contributions in the form of issues, documentation, pull requests, unit tests, etc are welcomee.
+musictheory.lua is open-source and contributions in the form of issues, documentation, pull requests, unit tests, etc are welcome.

 ## License